Travigo/vue-mapbox-ts/README.md

 ### Geogeometry

 Geogemetry components allow you to easily add simple geometry to your map.
-Currently those are circle, rectangle and polygon.
-You can also add popups to geogeometry just like you can with [Markers](#adding-a-marker)
+Currently those are circle, rectangle and polygon and raw.
+You can also add popups to geogeometry.
+See the full API for more information

 #### Circle